Generative stochastic modeling of strongly nonlinear flows with non-Gaussian statistics: Discussion

 One promising direction for extension of our framework is to include physics-based constraints in computation of transport maps and the underlying SDE models.
-As shown in previous works, incorporation of physical information about the target system into the structure of learning can substantially increase the data-efficiency of modeling.
-In the context of statistical modeling for turbulent flows and climate, statistical laws and tail slopes predicted from the theory provide suitable constraints.
-Our framework also has great potential for data-driven modeling in further applications such as nonlinear optics, chemical reaction networks, molecular dynamics and biological systems.
+As shown in previous works, incorporating physical information about the target system into the structure of learning can substantially increase the data-efficiency of modeling.
+In the context of statistical modeling for turbulent flows, statistical laws and tail slopes predicted from the theory provide suitable constraints.
+In this work, we showed the effectiveness of our approach for learning strongly nonlinear fluid flows, but our framework also has great potential for data-driven modeling in other applications such as nonlinear optics, chemical reaction networks, molecular dynamics and biological systems.
+For these systems, it might be necessary to make other judicious choices for the reference measure and the type of transport maps to achieve an efficient learning process.